MYanello/homelab/README.md

 ## Worklog

+### 01.24.25
+- Got the first app migrated off docker compose to k8s: ytdl.
+This will likely be the first app to be fully migrated because it is the simplest in terms of configuration and state.
+  - No crazy issues, kompose seemed to do a decent job if not perfect.
+  - Scaled down to allow the copy from the docker folder to nfs folder to complete

 ### 01.23.25

 - Authentik login is now working after telling ingress-nginx that it should use the forwarded headers from haproxy since it isn't on the edge